-The present study should be viewed as an initial methodological step toward systematically incorporating physics beyond $\Lambda$CDM, particularly IDE models, into analyses of mildly non-linear clustering.
-With the imminent release of public galaxy, quasar, and Lyman-$\alpha$ forest clustering measurements from the DESI~\cite{DESI:2024jxi, DESI:2024hhd} and from Euclid~\cite{Euclid:2025diy, Euclid:2023tog}, it will become possible to test these scenarios with unprecedented precision and to further tighten the limits on potential deviations from $\Lambda$CDM in the non-linear regime.
-Furthermore, combining multiple datasets and modeling approximations with clustering measurements is essential for achieving a comprehensive and non-trivial characterization of these effects in interacting de scenarios.
+The present study should be viewed as an initial methodological step toward systematically incorporating physics beyond $\Lambda$CDM, particularly IDE models, into analyses of mildly nonlinear clustering.
+With the imminent release of public galaxy, quasar, and Lyman-$\alpha$ forest clustering measurements from the DESI~\cite{DESI:2024jxi, DESI:2024hhd} and from Euclid~\cite{Euclid:2025diy, Euclid:2023tog}, it will become possible to test these scenarios with unprecedented precision and to further tighten the limits on potential deviations from $\Lambda$CDM in the nonlinear regime.
+Furthermore, combining multiple datasets and modeling approximations with clustering measurements is essential for achieving a comprehensive and nontrivial characterization of these effects in interacting de scenarios.

-\section{A note on the case \( Q = \xi \mathcal{H} \rho_{\rm DE} \)}
+\section{A NOTE ON THE CASE \( Q = \xi \mathcal{H} \rho_{\rm DE} \)}

-In this appendix, we present the equations that modify the $\delta\delta$ one-loop power spectrum in one of the most commonly used parametrizations for $Q$ in the literature, namely $Q = \xi \mathcal{H} \rho_{\rm DE}$.
-Following the same procedure adopted for the main results in this paper and defining $P_{22}$ and $P_{13}$ as the standard contributions to the one-loop term, we can express the corresponding equations in this IDE scenario by neglecting higher-order terms in $\xi$:
+In this Appendix, we present the equations that modify the $\delta\delta$ one-loop power spectrum in one of the most commonly used parametrizations for $Q$ in the literature, namely $Q = \xi \mathcal{H} \rho_{\rm DE}$.
+Following the same procedure adopted for the main results in this paper and defining $P_{22}$ and $P_{13}$ as the standard contributions to the one-loop term, we can express the corresponding equations in this IDE scenario by neglecting higher-order terms in $\xi$

 where

 and

 with